 Gluing Your Liner Paper

 Then glue!
 As much as I like the spray adhesive for gluing the book boards, I don’t recommend spraying paper directly, it will often soak through and discolor it.
-I’ll usually use craft glue and a brush to spread it consistently.
+I’ll usually use book glue and a brush to spread it consistently.
 Pay particular attention to the edges, you’ll want them very secure to avoid the lining peeling off.
 Put the lining in place and use a bone folder or your thumbs to smooth the lining.
 Just like before, work the lining into the hinge areas.

 Letting Your Cover Dry Flat